Citigroup – Consensus Indicates Potential 18.2% Upside

-Citigroup with ticker code (C) have now 24 analysts covering the stock.
+Citigroup found using ticker (C) now have 24 analysts covering the stock.
 The analyst consensus points to a rating of ‘Buy’.
-The range between the high target price and low target price is between 95 and 42 calculating the average target price we see 57.03.
-Now with the previous closing price of 48.25 this indicates there is a potential upside of 18.2%.
-There is a 50 day moving average of 45.32 and the 200 day MA is 50.87.
-The market capitalisation for the company is $94,247m.
+The target price ranges between 95 and 42 and has a mean target at 57.03.
+With the stocks previous close at 48.24 this is indicating there is a potential upside of 18.2%.
+The 50 day MA is 45.28 and the 200 moving average now moves to 50.5.
+The company has a market capitalisation of $93,530m.
 Company Website: https://www.citigroup.com

 You can now share this on Stocktwits, just click the logo below and add the ticker in the text to be seen.